+Option B Item Expectation Academy blazer The blazer must be worn correctly at all times.
+Please note, students will be advised when they are permitted to remove blazers outside of the classroom due to weather conditions.
+Academy grey trousers Academy trousers be plain grey, in a traditional style and in non-stretchy fabric.
+Must be worn on the waist.
+Black belt A belt must be worn with this uniform.
+Only black belts with a small, plain buckle are permitted.
+Belts must be worn inside belt loops.
+White shirt Shirts to be formal collared, plain white in a traditional style, short or long sleeves.
+Worn with all buttons done up and be tucked into trousers.
 Academy tie A tie must be worn with this uniform.
-The tie must be worn correctly i.e., covering all the buttons of the shirt.
-Academy jumper or academy tank top This is an optional item if students wish to wear an additional layer to keep warm.
+The tie must be worn correctly, neither too long nor too short, covering all the buttons of the shirt.
+Academy jumper This is an optional item if students wish to wear an additional layer to keep warm.
 Plain black socks Socks must be ankle length.
 Trainer socks are not permitted.
-Academy coat No alternative coats are permitted.
 Flat, black leather shoes Shoes must be plain, smart and business like; they must not look like a trainer or plimsoll.
 Shoes should not be suede, patent, have any coloured stitching or have any embellishments.
-The academy retains the final decision on whether a shoe is in line with the policy.
-Mossbourne Academy hat and scarf (and gloves) These items are optional and should only be worn in the winter months.
-Only hats and scarves purchased from the uniform shop are permitted.
-Gloves must be plain and black with no logos.
+The Academy retains the final decision on whether a shoe is in line with the policy.

+Applies to both Option A and B Item Expectation Federation Coat The only outdoor coat permitted is the Federation coat and it must be removed upon entering the building.
+Federation hat and scarf These items are optional and should only be worn in the winter months as directed by a member of the pastoral team.